-Washington state Attorney General sues two gyms that remain open despite coronavirus stay-home order
+Washington state attorney general sues 2 gyms that remain open despite coronavirus stay-home order

 The Washington state attorney general has filed consumer protection lawsuits against two gyms, one in Puyallup and one in Arlington, that have remained open despite the state’s stay-home directive.

-The suits, filed in Pierce and Snohomish counties on Monday, argue that by flouting the governor’s orders, the gyms are endangering lives and gaining an unfair advantage over competitors that remain closed, Attorney General Bob Ferguson said in a statement early Tuesday.
+The suits, filed in Pierce and Snohomish counties on Monday, argue that by flouting the governor’s orders, the gyms are endangering lives and gaining an unfair advantage over competitors that closed, Attorney General Bob Ferguson said in a statement early Tuesday.

 The business owners —Michael J. Baker and Shane D. Cowhig of Fitness 101 Team Puyallup, more commonly known as Northwest Fitness Co., and Michael and Richard Jellison of Power Alley Fitness, more commonly known as PA Fitness, in Arlington — received multiple warnings that remaining open threatens public health, the statement said.